Our top travel tips

 Be conscious of your safety and security

-Violent and petty crime occurs in many countries.
-The majority of crime is minor or opportunistic such as pickpockets or bag snatching.
-Many countries have a high crime rate, including violent crime such as armed robbery, sexual assaults, muggings, carjacking and kidnapping, including 'express kidnappings' where victims are abducted and forced to withdraw funds from ATMs before being released.
+Some countries have a high crime rate, including armed robbery, sexual assaults, muggings, carjacking and kidnapping.
+'Express kidnappings' are when victims are abducted and forced to withdraw funds from ATMs before being released.
+Most crimes are opportunistic such as pickpockets or bag snatching.

-Be vigilant about your personal security and possessions in public places and take sensible precautions, like keeping money and valuables out of sight and avoiding unnecessary displays of wealth.
+Be careful about your personal security and belongings in public places and take precautions.
+Keep money and valuables out of sight and avoid displays of wealth.

-ATM and credit card fraud, including skimming, can also occur.
-Try to keep your credit card in sight to ensure your details are not copied.
-Avoid using ATMs that open onto the street and instead use ATMs in controlled areas such as banks, shops and shopping centres.
+ATM and credit card fraud, including skimming, can occur.
+Keep your credit card in sight to ensure your details are not copied.
+Avoid using ATMs that open onto the street and instead use ATMs in controlled areas such as banks or shops.

 Avoid all demonstrations and protests, as even peaceful protests may turn violent.
-In periods surrounding elections, unrest and violent protests can occur.
-Events in one country can also become the catalyst for unrest in another.
-Demonstrations and strikes may disrupt your travel plans, so monitor local and international media for information about possible new safety or security risks.
+During election periods, unrest and violent protests can happen.
+Events in one country can spark unrest in another.
+Demonstrations and strikes may disrupt your travel plans, so monitor local and international media for information about possible safety or security risks.

-Terrorism is a threat around the world.
+Terrorism is an ongoing threat in many countries around the world.
 The threat in some destinations is very high.
-Smartraveller's travel advisories detail terrorist threats to specific locations and types of venues.
+The Australian Government's ability to provide consular assistance is limited in these places.

 Research local transport and tours

-When organising how to get around overseas, check out the local travel section in the
+When organising your itinerary, check out the local travel section in the travel advisories, Road safety and driving and Air travel.

-Learn about road conditions and traffic culture of the places you plan to visit.
-If you're renting a car or motorcycle, make sure it's roadworthy and that you have a licence, otherwise your insurance may not cover you for injury or damage arising from accidents.
-Wear appropriate protective clothing on motorcycles and bicycles.
+Learn about road conditions and the traffic culture of the places you plan to visit.
+If you're renting a car or motorcycle, make sure it's roadworthy and that you have a valid licence, otherwise your insurance may not cover you for injury or damage arising from accidents.
+Always wear a helmet and appropriate protective clothing on motorcycles and bicycles.

-Before driving overseas, contact the appropriate foreign mission in Australia for information on licence requirements.
-Many countries require Australians to have an International Driving Permit (IDP) in addition to a valid Australian driving licence to legally drive a car, or ride a motorcycle.
-You can apply for an IDP through the automobile club or association (such as the NRMA or RACV) in the state or territory where your licence is current.
+Before driving overseas, contact the relevant foreign embassy in Australia for information on licence requirements.
+Many countries require an International Driving Permit (IDP) in addition to a valid Australian driving licence to legally drive a car, or ride a motorcycle.
+You can apply for an IDP through the automobile club or association (such as the NRMA or RAC) in the state or territory where your licence is current.
+Don't trust vendors who tell you that you don't need a permit to ride or drive.
+Do your own research.

 Aviation safety and security standards in some countries may not be equal to standards in Australia or meet those set by the International Civil Aviation Organization (ICAO).
-When staff at Australia's overseas missions are advised not to use particular airlines due to safety concerns, this will be clearly stated in the travel advice for that destination.
+When staff at Australian embassies overseas are advised not to use particular airlines due to safety concerns, this will be clearly stated in the Smartraveller travel advice for that destination.

 Obey the law

 When it comes to the law, pleading ignorance is no defence.
 Always obey the laws of the country you are visiting, even if they are different from those in Australia.
 In some cases you may be bound by Australian laws as well.
-Check out the laws section in the
+Check the Laws section in each country travel advisory before you go.

 Consular services and the law

-Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation and child sex tourism, apply to Australians when they are overseas.
-The provision of consular assistance to Australians does not extend to protecting you from the consequences of actions that are prohibited under Australian law or the laws of the country you are visiting.
+Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, human trafficking, modern slavery, forced marriage, child sexual abuse and child sexual abuse material, apply to Australians when they are overseas.
+The provision of consular assistance to Australians doesn't protect you from the consequences of actions that are prohibited under Australian law or the laws of the country you are visiting.
 Consular officials have to report serious criminal misconduct of this kind to the Australian Federal Police.

-Australians risk prosecution under Australian law if they engage in hostile activity overseas, or if they travel with the intention of engaging in hostile activity overseas.
-More information:
+Australians also risk prosecution under Australian law if they engage in hostile activity overseas, or if they travel with the intention of engaging in hostile activity overseas.
+More information: Australian National Security

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
-Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
-These laws provide severe penalties of up to 25 years' imprisonment for Australians who engage in child sexual exploitation while outside of Australia.
-More information:
+Australians may be prosecuted at home under Australian laws that criminalise engaging in child sexual abuse and child abuse material while outside Australia.
+These laws provide severe penalties of up to 25 years imprisonment.
+More information: Child Sex Offences

 Australian Federal Police